 The only way for people to move beyond chronic hunger and their vulnerability to ever-rising food prices is to employ sustainable methods based on self-reliance.

-The Hunger Project works to empower rural communities in strengthening their self-reliance in South Asia, sub-Saharan Africa and Latin America, where the highest concentrations of hungry people live.
+The Hunger Project works to empower rural communities in strengthening their self-reliance in Africa, South Asia and Latin America, where the highest concentrations of hungry people live.

 Among other methods, The Hunger Project provides the tools and training to increase farm production at the local level; empowers partners to create, stock and manage their own food banks; and encourages clusters of rural villages to develop sustainable, self-reliant, hunger-free communities.